 - Save the changes once done.

-We hope this article has convinced you of the importance of WordPress updates.
+I hope this article has convinced you of the importance of WordPress updates.
 We strongly encourage you to make it a part of your website maintenance plan.
 Not only are WordPress updates a great way to fortify your website against malware and hacks, but they also ensure a better user experience and higher SEO rankings as a result.

 Thankfully, today, many tools and plugins make updating and managing multiple websites much easier.
 While updates can be risky, you have nothing to worry about with the knowledge of some best practices and the right tools on your side.
 Our top recommendation?
-Test your updates first on a WordPress staging site before making any changes to your live site.
+Test your updates on a WordPress staging site before making changes to your live site.

 Customer Review at